The Numbers Behind Gender-Based Violence in BC (And Why Awareness Changes Everything)

 At Arise Self-Defense, we know that awareness without tools leaves people vulnerable.
 That's why we exist.

-We offer empowerment-based self-defense classes and workshops that teach physical skills, boundary-setting, and confidence-building.
+That’s why we offer empowerment-based self-defense classes and workshops that teach physical skills, boundary-setting, and confidence-building.
 We provide community education initiatives that help parents, educators, and organizations understand gender-based violence and respond effectively.
 And we deliver workplace safety and violence prevention programs tailored to organizations serious about cultural change.

 Our approach isn't about blame or shame.
 It's about agency.
 We believe everyone deserves to feel safe in their body and in their world—and that confidence, skills, and knowledge are pathways to that safety.
 When a woman walks out of our Friday evening class, she doesn't just know how to throw a punch.
 She knows her voice matters.
 She knows she can say no. She knows she's not alone.

-You don't have to be a statistician to understand the call: we need to do better.
-And we can.
+You don't have to be a statistician to understand the call: we need to do better, and we can.

 Ready to Take Action?